In this review, I’ll be looking at the Makala MK-S. This model is a popular entry-level ukulele from Kala, one of the top names in beginner ukes.

 The MK-S I purchased played well right out of the box.
 The strings weren’t too high, and the notes rang out clearly all the way up the neck.

-While I like my strings to be a bit lower, this is just my preference.
+While I like my strings to be a bit lower, this is just a personal preference.
 If you have a repair shop in your area, they can most likely drop the action for a small fee.

 Some folks with larger hands or fat fingers may find the short fingerboard and close frets of a soprano a little tricky to navigate.
 This is something most players can adapt to with time, but a larger size could ultimately be the more comfortable option.

-In my experience, many of the ukes in the $25 to $50 price range have a thin, tinny sound without much warmth or resonance.
+In my experience, a lot of ukes in the beginner price range have a thin, tinny sound without much warmth or resonance.
 Luckily, the MK-S doesn’t suffer from these issues.